 |For information about events offered by the national ASPA organization (including frequent webinars), see www.aspanet.org.|

-***************** SAVE THE DATE FOR A SPECIAL 2022 EVENT ***************** September 9, 2022: Keystone State Chapter 10th Anniversary Gala/Reception
+******************* SAVE THE DATE FOR A SPECIAL EVENT ******************* September 9, 2022: 10th Anniversary Celebration and Awards Ceremony

-This will be a dinner event to celebrate 10 years of Keystone State Chapter growth subsequent to reactivation of the chapter.
+This will be a dinner meeting to celebrate 10 years of Keystone State Chapter growth subsequent to reactivation of the chapter.
+The event will feature presentation of 2022 chapter awards announced in May during Public Service Recognition Week.
 The site will be the Red Lion Hotel at 4751 Lindle Road, Harrisburg which is about 6 miles east of the Pennsylvania State Capitol Complex.
-More details will be provided as the 10th Anniversary Committee continues its planning for this special event.
+More details will be provided as the Program Committee continues its planning for this special event.

 Biennial Election and Holiday Social – December 2021